 Close on the heels of the arrest of fake Indian currency kingpin Yunus Ansari along with three Pakistani nationals in Nepal, India has dispatched a team of the National Investigation Agency to Kathmandu to probe alongside the Nepalese Police the larger conspiracy behind the biggest haul of counterfeit Indian currency in the neighbouring country post the demonetisation exercise.

 The NIA is keen to unearth the possible international links of the fake Indian currency note (FICN) network and know from where the dangers are lurking on the Indian economy.
 This is also the first time an NIA team is on foreign soil for a case involving recovery of a huge tranche of fake Indian currency, worth Rs 7 crore.

-- NIA crackdown on ISIS, conducts raids in Coimbatore
+- IS module case: NIA raids houses of five in Coimbatore

 The NIA has been trying to gather concrete evidence to blow the lid off the Pakistan's ISI-sponsored FICN machinery being run on its soil.
 Ansari, son of a former Nepal minister, is known to have links with underworld don Dawood Ibrahim and Pakistan's ISI.
 The well-oiled machinery includes the printing of fake currency notes, concerted attempt to push it into other neighbouring countries to finally enter India.

 The case becomes important for the NIA as it has been mandated by the Modi government to crack down on FICN networks that threaten to destabilise the country's economy.
 A dedicated cell in NIA oversees all FICN related crimes.

 “An NIA team is in Nepal to unravel the conspiracy and impress upon the Nepalese authorities for strong action,'' said an official.